Bis-Crenson/BookstackImportTool/README.md

 You'll need an account on Bookstacks which will be able to access to API.
 Once you have an account with API access, you'll want your client ID and Secret since this will be used with your API.
 You'll also need your bookstack website link.
-Such as https://bookstack.NAMEHERE.internal/api/ All 3 of these will be used in a JSON file.
+Such as https://bookstack.NAMEHERE.internal/api/ All 3 of these will be used in a JSON file. <br>
+If you need help, watch this Youtube chapter(https://youtu.be/nEaRvJNLI7M?t=332) about setting up the API token, the JSON file is located in the respository

 **Current Features:**<br>
 Return all book names in your Bookstack Collection<br>